But You, O LORD, are a shield about me,

 You know this story, too.
 Peter went on to be one of the founding pillars of the post-resurrection Messianic assembly, leading the meeting in the upper room and delivering his powerful message at the feast of Shavuot (Pentecost).

 Still, it wasn’t all roses for Peter.
 Paul describes a conflict with Peter in chapter 2 of his letter to the Galatians.
 But I think this reveals a different problem Peter had to cope with.
 We only have Paul’s side of the story in the Galatian letter, not Peter’s.
-And there is no other account anywhere of what happened.
+And there is no other direct account anywhere of what happened, though there are hints in the writings of Clement.
 Personally, I think Paul’s perception might not have been completely accurate.